 Once they finish the manual and automated testing, your website will be ready to go into a live server and launch.

-The last -and the never-ending- phase of the website development process is maintenance.
+The last -and the never-ending- phase of the website development timeline is maintenance.
 Once your site goes live, you may still need your agency’s assistance and support.

 As your business grows, you might need to increase the number of pages, add more functionalities and features.